-We have audited the consolidated annual accounts of Mediaset España Comunicación, S.A. (the Parent Company) and its subsidiaries (the Group), which comprise the statement of financial position as of December 31, 2017, the income statement, the statement of comprehensive income, the statement of changes in equity, the statement of cash flow and the report, all of them consolidated, corresponding to the year ended on that date.
+We have audited the consolidated financial statements of Mediaset España Comunicación, S.A. (the Parent) and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2017, and the consolidated separate income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, consolidated statement of cash flows and notes to the consolidated financial statements for the year then ended.

-In our opinion, the accompanying consolidated annual accounts express, in all significant respects, the true image of the Group's equity and financial position as of December 31, 2017, as well as the results and cash flow corresponding to the fiscal year.
-On that date, it complies with the International Financial Reporting Standards, adopted by the European Union (IFRS-EU), and other provisions of the regulatory financial reporting framework that are applicable in Spain.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated equity and consolidated financial position of the Group as at 31 December 2017, and its consolidated results and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRSs) and the other provisions of the regulatory financial reporting framework applicable to the Group in Spain.